 Eat fresh and eat local!

-This is a one of a kind OBX festival, and we at Outer Banks Restaurant Guide cannot wait!
+This is a one of a kind OBX festival, and we at Outer Banks Restaurant Guide can never wait for this event!

 Lee Nettles, Chair of the Outer Banks Seafood Festival, says, “It’s a celebration for the community.
 It’s a chance to come together.
 The Seafood Festival brings together more locals in one place than almost any other event and a lot of visitors too.”

 This year at the Seafood Festival, you can pay just $3 for entry and then purchase as many $1 Sea Bucks as you like which can be exchanged for food, drinks, Seafood Festival merchandise, and even photos at the photo booth.
-The Festival is on October 18, rain or shine, from 11am to 6pm at the Outer Banks Event Site.
+The Festival is on October 19, rain or shine, from 10:30am to 6pm at the Outer Banks Event Site / The Soundside Event Site.
 There will be nonstop musical entertainment including artists Molasses Creek, Mojo Collins, Jonny Waters and more.

 We are most excited about the cooking demonstrations in the Catch Kitchen Tent.
 There will be a ton of talented local chefs from restaurants like Basnight’s Lone Cedar and Stripers Bar and Grille.
 Watch these culinary artists work their magic.